sokolicA/personal_website_old/content/project/Work - Data report automation/index.md

 slides: ""
 ---

-My task is to create an automated workflow to create monthly and quarterly reports that will be sent to the end users.
+My task is to create automated workflows that create reports, which are sent to the end users at regularly occurring intervals.

-The process includes:
+The standard workflow encompasses:

- - Merging data from multiple tables in the datawarehouse.
+ - Merging data from multiple tables in the data warehouse.
  - Cleaning and preparing data.
- - Making summaries, interactive tables and plots.
+ - Calculating summaries, creating interactive tables and plots.
- - Presenting data in an interactive HTML document.
+ - Assembling data in an interactive HTML document (the end product).
- - Automatically sending the reports to selected addresses.
+ - Automatically sending the reports to selected e-mail addresses.